landrigan History, Family Crest & Coats of Arms

 The surname landrigan was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from ancient times.

 This web page shows only a small excerpt of our landrigan research.
-Another 64 words (5 lines of text) covering the year 1172 is included under the topic Early landrigan History in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) covering the years 117 and 1172 are included under the topic Early landrigan History in all our PDF Extended History products and printed products wherever possible.

 landrigan Spelling Variations